Vortyne/pureRGB/README.md

 ## Credits

-**Vortyne** - Obvious reasons
+**Vortyne** - Obvious reasons.
+No master, no fork.

-**Jojobear13** - Tons of code snippets and help via the shinpokered romhack codebase, direct support regarding the pokemon yellow gbc enhancements porting
+**Jojobear13** - Tons of code snippets and help via the shinpokered romhack codebase, direct support regarding the pokemon yellow gbc enhancements porting.

-**Danny-E 33** - Larger back sprites code snippets, EXP Bar code snippets, various support regarding game audio and questions about rgbasm/gbz80 answered
+**Danny-E 33** - Larger back sprites code snippets, EXP Bar code snippets, various support regarding game audio and questions about rgbasm/gbz80 answered.

-**Mechanicalpen** - enhanced menu icons code
+**Mechanicalpen** - enhanced menu icons code.

-**LJSTAR** - Most of the work creating the type icons used in the movedex
+**LJSTAR** - Most of the work creating the type icons used in the movedex.

-**Mord** - Most of the work creating LT.Surge and Erika overworld sprites
+**Mord** - Most of the work creating LT.Surge and Erika overworld sprites.

-**pret discord** and **pret** in general for their original disassembly work on Red / Blue
+**pret discord** and **pret** in general for their original disassembly work on Red / Blue.

+**ZoomTen** - share some knowledge about coding plus helping to prevent ROM bank overflow amongst other things like resolve conflicts to track PureRGB updates.
+Also priceless support that made FakeMime a thing.

-**metalflygon08** - providing back sprite and entertain me with his application of this concept as evolution of Mr. Mime line: Mime Sr.
+**metalflygon08** - providing SW97 back sprite of fake Mr. Mime.

 **pokeglitch** - creating pret_manager and making easier build to test changes.

 **Blazer** - providing back sprites for Squirtle Squad and encourage me to finish Squirtle Squad.

-**ZoomTen** - share some knowledge about coding plus helping to prevent ROM bank overflow amongst other things.
-Also tons of support.

-**Plague von Karma** & **Martha, the Programmer Girl** - inspiration plus a shitload of things related to Kanto Expansion Pak development through extremely well explained commits and insane Gen I research.
+**Plague von Karma** & **Martha, the Programmer Girl** - inspiration plus a shitload of things related to Kanto Expansion Pak development.